 So why are there new rules?

-The new rules are designed to close a loophole.
+The new rules were designed to close a loophole.
 In theory, the change to the way property owners calculate the number of years they owned a property should reduce the number of foreign investors and house-flippers who previously avoided paying capital gains taxes on the sale of residential real estate by claiming their properties as their principal residences.
-The reporting requirements will also let the CRA monitor compliance with the rules, to ensure that only those entitled to the PRE can use it.
+The reporting requirements also let the CRA monitor compliance with the rules, to ensure that only those entitled to the PRE can use it.
+While the rules were changed for the 2016 tax year, they will only affect you when you sell your principal residence.
+If you sold in 2017, you need to understand the rules now; if you don't sell you home until 10 or 20 years from now, the rules will be well established by then, but they'll still be new for you.

 What are capital gains taxes?